ConstantRobotics-Ltd/Camera/README.md

 endif()
 ```

-File **3rdparty/CMakeLists.txt** adds folder **Camera** to your project and excludes test application and example (Camera class test applications and example of custom Camera class implementation) from compiling.
+File **3rdparty/CMakeLists.txt** adds folder **Camera** to your project and excludes test application and example (Camera class test applications and example of custom Camera class implementation) from compiling (by default test application and example excluded from compiling if **Camera** included as subrepository).
 Your repository new structure will be:

 ```bash
 CMakeLists.txt